 Just as the raindrops are waiting on the window, the speaker is standing at the window waiting for the sky to clear.
 The title applies to both situations.

 In the next two couplets the speaker names the two raindrops.
 It is important to this child that they have “different names.”
 One of these is “John” and the other “James.”
-Both are common names, perhaps the first the child thought of or ones which are directly related to his/her life.
+Both are common names, perhaps the first the child thought of or ones that are directly related to his/her life.
 The desire to name everything, from raindrops to toys and imaginary friends is something infinitely recognizable and relatable.
 This is one of the features of the poem which likely connects to a reader’s own childhood.

-At the beginning of the race the raindrop named “James” is “ooz[ing]” down the glass.
+At the beginning of the race, the raindrop named “James” is “ooz[ing]” down the glass.
 A reader should imagine its form elongating and becoming more cumbersome to its desired speedy descent.
-Without a reason the speaker states that this is the raindrop he wants to lose.
+Without a reason, the speaker states that this is the raindrop he wants to lose.

 The next two lines address the second raindrop.
 The speaker states, again without a clear reason, that “John” is the one he wants to win.
 A reader might be able to interpret from the details that there is something appealing about John “waiting to begin.”

 In line 13 Milne begins to list out different features of the race in quick succession.
 The lines are short and describe what the two raindrops are doing as they race towards the bottom.
 James is slow, and then something “sticks to John.”
 There is something on the window that impedes “his” progress.
 The next two lines show both raindrops moving quickly.
-In the world of the speaker there is a great deal of pressure mounting.
+In the world of the speaker, there is a great deal of pressure mounting.
 This pressure is transferred to the reader via the tension between these short lines.

 The next two lines further the tension.
 John continues to plow down the window “pane.”
 While James has slowed down again because “he” has encountered “a sort of smear” just as “John” did before.
 Due to the “smear” the other raindrop is catching up.

 While James was distracted “talking to a fly” John is able to go past.
 This is the point at which the speaker declares John the winner.
-At the same moment the clouds clear and the sun comes out.
+At the same moment, the clouds clear and the sun comes out.
 The race on the window pane successfully distracted the speaker from the rain.
 Now he/she can go outside, pleased with the winner of the race.